Oselce: History

 The first written mention of Oselce is from 1388.
 The Knights of Oselce owned the village from 1388 until the 16th century.
 A fortress in Oselce was first documented in the mid-16th century, but it was probably older.
 From 1673 to 1805, Oselce was property of the Janovský of Janovice family.

 The next notable owners of Oselce was the Booss-Waldeck family, who held the castle from 1832 to 1945.
 Oselce had the greatest fame at the time of their possession by Viktor Booss-Waldeck in 1887–1916, who was a patron of art and music.
-At that time, many celebrities were frequent guests at the castle, including Jaroslav Vrchlický, Oskar Nedbal, Josef Suk, Josef Svatopluk Machar, Josef Václav Sládek, Václav Talich, Karel Matěj Čapek-Chod, and others.
+At that time, many celebrities were frequent guests at the castle, including Jaroslav Vrchlický, Oskar Nedbal, Josef Suk, Josef Svatopluk Machar, Josef Václav Sládek, Václav Talich and Karel Matěj Čapek-Chod.

+Demographics

+Transport

+The village of Kotouň is located on the railway line Blatná–Nepomuk.